Riteshk229/Habbit-Tracker/README.md

 ## Usage
 Once you have the application up and running, you can start using it by following these steps:
 * Sing-up/Sign-in into your account.
-* Click on the "Add Habit" button to create a new habit.
+* Click on the "Add New Habhits" to create a new habit.
 * Enter the name of the habit you want to track.
 * Click on the "Save" button to save the habit.
 * To mark a habit as complete/incomplete for the day, simply click on the corresponding icon.
 * To delete a habit, click on the "Delete" icon next to it.
-* To see today's habits, click on "Show Daily" button.
+* To see today's habits, click on "Daily view" button.
 * To edit a habit, click on the "Edit" icon next to it.

 ## Folder Structure